gvwilson/thirdbit/src/fiction/makers-return/index.md

 this was a one-way trip.

 Minutes ticked by in the corner of the screen.
-The rumbling slowly began to subside.
+The rumbling began to subside.
 "Glide path achieved," Doctor Szego announced.
 "Ground speed is nominal.
 We did it."